awst-austria/qa4sm/docs/dataset_update_guide.md

 **Code**

-Having defined the filters in the fixtures, add the filter logic to the python code at `validator/validation/filters.py` (this is a bit of a mess still).
+Having defined the filters in the fixtures, add the filter logic to the python code in `validator/validation/filters.py`.
 Just check the other filters available to see how it works.
-You can use whatever necessary to select the data, use basic operations (>, <, ==), regular expressions, pytesmo adapters, bitwise selectors, etc.
+You can use whatever python/pandas tools necessary to select the data, use basic operations (>, <, ==), regular expressions, pytesmo adapters, bitwise selectors, etc.

 If a filter requires a certain column in the dataset, make sure to add it to the variables to read in `get_used_variables`.
-In the end the filter list goes to a pytesmo [AdvancedMaskingAdapter](https://github.com/TUW-GEO/pytesmo/blob/8812f9f30203845b4bc8ad0b2f00ba64512137a6/src/pytesmo/validation_framework/adapters.py#L254), which applies all filters in order and only keeps the data that fulfills all conditions.
-These data are then used for the validation.
+In the end the filter list is handed to a pytesmo [AdvancedMaskingAdapter](https://github.com/TUW-GEO/pytesmo/blob/8812f9f30203845b4bc8ad0b2f00ba64512137a6/src/pytesmo/validation_framework/adapters.py#L254), which applies all filters in order and therefore only keeps the data that fulfills ALL conditions.
+These time stamps / rows are then used to compute the validation stats for a location.

 ### Version fixture

+The version fixture must always be updated.
+It contains version specific metadata (that is also showed on e.g. the "Info->Datasets" overview page on qa4sm)

 1) Add a new entry to the end of the ``versions.json`` fixture file (choose the next free "pk" version id).
 2) Fill out all fields.
-Pick a (short, unique) short_name (no spaces) and (descriptive) pretty_name, e.g. "SMOSL2_v700", and "v700".
+Pick a (short, unique) ``short_name`` (no spaces) and (descriptive) ``pretty_name``, e.g. "SMOSL2_v700", and "v700".
-3) Fill out the help text in line with the other datasets
+3) Fill out the help text in line with the other datasets (will be displayed on the website).
 4) Provide the first and the last available date of the new time series in the ``time_range_start`` and ``time_range_end`` field.
 5) If your dataset covers only a spatial subset (usually we only add global dataset because everything regional is not very useful to other people), add the bounding box (check e.g. the CGLS_CSAR_SSM1km_V1_1 data), otherwise add "null".
 6) Add the ID of the filters to use to the ``filters`` list.
 If a previous version for your dataset exists, you probably use the same filters.

 ### Dataset fixtures

 You only need to add a new Dataset to the fixtures if there is no previous version for your dataset in the service.
 Otherwise skip this step.

-1) Add a new entry to the end of the ``datsets.json`` fixture file (choose the next free "pk" dataset id).
+1) Add a new entry to the end of the ``datasets.json`` fixture file (choose the next free "pk" dataset id).
 2) Fill out all fields.
-Pick a (short, unique) short_name (no spaces) and (descriptive) pretty_name, e.g. "SMAP_L2" and "SMAP L2".
+Pick a (short, unique) ``short_name`` (no spaces) and (descriptive) ``pretty_name``, e.g. "SMAP_L2" and "SMAP L2".
 3) For the ``storage_path`` use `testdata/input_data/<SHORT_NAME>/`.
 4) Add the description, source and reference fields in line with the other datasets.
 5) ``is_spatial_reference`` should be false, except if the dataset is ALWAYS the spatial reference in a validation run (only for ISMN).
 6) add the ``version`` field with the version ID you picked in the previous step.
 7) Add the ``variables`` field and assign the variable for this dataset from the previous step.